arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 ***For more detail about how data exchange between Arduino and Linux layer works and to understand how to debug, please read [Data Exchange Between Python on Linux and an Arduino Sketch](https://docs.arduino.cc/tutorials/portenta-x8/python-arduino-data-exchange)***

+Let us now dive into develop a multi-protocol gateway using Portenta X8 and Max Carrier!

 ## Coding Multi-Protocol Gateway

-As everything sounds beautiful, now it is important to land all the requirements into a operational task that will orchestrate every protocols we are going to use.
+Everything sounds beautiful, but now it is important to land all the requirements into a operational task that will orchestrate every protocols we are going to use.
 We will create the following files and the required codes for multi-protocol gateway.

 We will need the Docker files that will configure and let us build a working container.